-- Go to Microsoft’s Media Creation Tool site and download the Media Creation Tool, which is found in the bottom section of the page.
+- Go to Microsoft’s Media Creation Tool site and download the Media Creation Tool, which appears on the page’s bottom section.

 - Create a system installation disk using the Windows Media Creation Tool.

 Note: When you go through the menus for the installation above, make sure to click “Keep files and applications.”
-This step ensures that the installation process will update and replace the necessary files and preserve your data and applications.
+This step ensures that the install process updates and replaces the necessary files and preserves your data and applications.
 However, it generally won’t keep installed programs.

-If none of the above procedures stop the Windows 10 Start Menu from freezing or locking up, back up all your data and start a new Windows 10 installation from scratch.
-Unless your PC or laptop is excruciatingly old and slow, a full reinstallation should not take long.
+When none of the above procedures stop the Windows 10 Start Menu from freezing or locking up, back up all your data and start a new Windows 10 installation from scratch.
 Just make sure you have your Windows 10 product key on hand!
 If you have a fast USB thumb drive or external SSD, installing Windows from there is your best bet—you’ll be done in a half-hour or so.